TomKellyGenetics/leiden/README.md

 partition <- leiden(adjacency_matrix)
 ```

-Calling leiden directly on a graph object is also avaible:
+Calling leiden directly on a graph object is also available:

 ```R
 partition <- leiden(graph_object)